 Researchers submitting manuscripts should consult the Standards for Reporting on Research in AERA Publications and the AERA Code of Ethics.

 The style guide for all AERA journals is the Publication Manual of the American Psychological Association, 6th edition.

 Please follow these guidelines:

-- Keep manuscripts to a maximum of 45 pages or 10,000 words, including all tables, figures and endnotes.
+- Keep manuscripts to a maximum of 45 pages, including all tables, figures and endnotes.
 References are not included in the page count.

 - Number the pages consecutively, beginning with the page after the title page.

 - Double space your manuscript, and use 1-inch margins on all sides.